aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/10_basinplot.md

   [OFF|OBJ|PLY|BASIN|DBASIN [npts.i]}]
   [CP cp.i] [PREC delta.r] [VERBOSE] [MAP id.s|"expr"]
 ~~~
-Plot the attraction basin of the CP cp.i from the complete list (if CP
+The BASINPLOT keyword plots the attraction (Bader) basin of the CP
-is not given, all the non-equivalent attractors are used).
-The rays on
+`cp.i` from the complete list.
+If CP is not given, all the
-which the bisection is carried out are determined by the method
+non-equivalent attractors are used.
+BASINPLOT works by tracing rays
+starting at the CP in question and then doing bisection until the
+limit of the basin is found.
+At each point in the bisection procedure,
+a gradient path is traced.
+If the gradient path ends in the CP we are
+plotting then the point is considered to be inside the
+basin.
+Otherwise, the point is outside.

+There are several keywords that control the number and position of the
-chosen.
-With CUBE, a cube is selected as the starting polyhedron, and
+bisection rays for BASINPLOT.
+With CUBE, a cube is selected as the
-recursively subdivided lvl.i times.
-The final (convex) polyhedron is
+starting polyhedron, and recursively subdivided lvl.i times.
+The final
-placed on the attractor and the zero-flux surface limit for the rays
+(convex) polyhedron is placed on the attractor and the zero-flux
+surface limit for the rays corresponding to the polyhedron vertices is
-is determined.
-TRIANG follows the same process, starting from an
+determined.
+TRIANG follows the same process but starting from an
 octahedron.
-SPHERE stands for a direct triangulation of the unit
+SPHERE sets the rays by doing a triangulation of the unit
-sphere.
-There are nphi.r parallels.
-The equatorial circles contain
-exponentially more points than the polar.
-Ntheta.i thus represents a
-seed.
-The total number of points is given by the formula
+sphere with `nphi.r` and `ntheta.i` angles.
+The total number of points
+is given by the formula $$2n_{\phi}*(2^{n_{\theta}}-1)+2$$.
-2*nphi*(2**ntheta-1)+2.

-The output keyword selects the output format for the basin plot: OFF,
+The output keyword selects the output format for the basin plot: OFF
+(geomview), OBJ (Wavefront obj), PLY (Standford ply), BASIN (tessel),
-OBJ, PLY, BASIN, and DBASIN.
-Note that DBASIN files also contain
+and DBASIN.
+The DBASIN file format also contains information about
-information about scalar fields measured along the basin rays.
+scalar fields measured along the basin rays.

-The naming scheme of the output files is <root>-cp.ext where root is
+The naming scheme for the output files is `\<root\>-cp.ext` where root
-the general root of the run (the name of the input file up to the
+is the root of the run (the name of the input file up to the first dot
-first dot unless changed by the ROOT keyword), cp is the complete CP
+unless changed by the [ROOT](/critic2/manual/misc/#c2-control)
-list id. of the attractor and ext is the appropriate extension (off,
+keyword), `cp` is the complete CP list identifier of the attractor and
-basin or dbasin)
+`ext` is the extension selected with one of the format keywords
+above.

-The precision of the bisection is delta.r (set using the PREC
+The precision of the bisection is set using the PREC keyword, and
-keyword).
-VERBOSE gives more information in the output about the
+equal to `delta.r`.
+VERBOSE gives more information in the output about
-bisection process.
+the bisection process, useful if you are impatient.

-If a 3d model format is used (OFF, OBJ, PLY), the MAP keyword can be
+If a 3D model format is used (OFF, OBJ, PLY), the MAP keyword can be
-utilized to colormap a given field (given by the field number or
+used to create a color map of a given field (given by the field number
-identifier id.s) or field-containing expression ("expr") onto the
+or identifier `id.s`) or a field-containing expression ("expr") onto
-surface.
-The color scale limits are the minimum and the maximum value
+the surface.
+The color scale limits are the minimum and the maximum
-of the field or expression on all the points of the surface.
+value of the field or expression on all the points of the surface.
 The
-mapping function is the same as in gnuplot (r=sqrt(x), g=x^3,
+mapping function is the same as in gnuplot:
+($$r =\sqrt{x}$$, $$g=x^3$$, $$b=\sin(360\times x)$$, with $$x$$
-b=sin(360*x), with x from 0 to 1).
+ranging from 0 to 1).

-Default: TRIANG method, lvl.i = 3, ntheta.i = nphi.i = 5, OBJ output,
+The default is the TRIANG method, `lvl.i = 3`,
+`ntheta.i = nphi.i = 5`, OBJ output, and one basin plot for
-phtheta.r = 0d0, phphi.r = 0d0, all the non-equivalent attractors
-found in AUTO.
+all the non-equivalent attractors found in AUTO.

 ## Primary bundle plots (BUNDLEPLOT) {#c2-bundleplot}